Embedding Theorems for the Dunkl Harmonic Oscillator on the Line: Perturbed Schwartz space

 Now, let us prove Claim~\ref{cl:phi(x)}.
 By induction on $n$ and using integration by parts, it is easy to prove that

 This shows directly Claim~\ref{cl:phi(x)} for $n\in\{0,1\}$.
 Proceeding by induction, let $n\ge2$ and assume that Claim~\ref{cl:phi(x)} holds for $n-1$.
-By~\eqref{int x 1t n f (n+1)(t) dt}, it is enough to find appropriate expressions of $x^r\phi^{(r)}(x)$ for $0<r<n$.
+By~\eqref{int x 1t n f (n+1)(t) dt}, it is enough to f\/ind appropriate expressions of $x^r\phi^{(r)}(x)$ for $0<r<n$.
 For that purpose, apply Claim~\ref{cl:phi(x)} for $n-1$ to each function $\phi^{(r)}$, and multiply the resulting equality by $x^r$ to get